Effective date: 1 July 2018

 Obtain specific advice from security experts or from a probity adviser if one has been appointed.

 The need to maintain the confidentiality of participants’ information continues after the contract has been awarded.
-In particular, when contracts must be disclosed in full, commercially sensitive information should be redacted (see Publishing the details of contracts procurements (Instruction 5.2).
+In particular, when contracts must be disclosed in full, commercially sensitive information should be redacted (see Publishing the details of procurements undertaken (Instruction 5.2).

 Maintaining confidentiality is not absolute and should be assessed in terms of contract disclosure requirements for Freedom of Information and audit purposes.

 Privacy by Design - Effective privacy design in the Victorian public sector (Commissioner for Privacy and Data Protection)

 This paper provides information and content about privacy by design and explains how and why privacy be design is helpful for the community and Agencies.